a3mc/Casper-Metrics/README.md

 Purpose of this application is to serve accurate metrics data crawled and analysed from Casper Blockchain.

 There is an asynchronous crawler that collects data from RPC servers.
-By default, it uses a cluster of 4 workers, each making requests to this servers.
+By default, it uses a cluster of 4 workers, each making requests to theses servers.
-Swagger interface for the endpoints can give some insight on the data structure and how to make queries.
+Swagger interface of the Front part `https://caspermetrics.io/api` can give some insight on the data structure and how to make queries.
 Admin part is makes requests to the protected API endpoints.
 It has possibilities to find and approve transactions that were unlocked as well as changing the amount of locked Validators.

 ## Prerequisites